holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

-Holo strongly recommends that you implement a [**membrane proof**](/glossary/#membrane-proof) for production or long-running applications.
-However, membrane proofs that restrict read-only access prevent Holo from providing always-on nodes and read-only access to applications.
-If you want to benefit from always-on nodes and read-only access while having membrane proofs, you will need to implement special "Holo-safe" logic.
-This is out of scope for this tutorial and further documentation will be published soon.

 ### Testing

 Holo provides the `holo-dev-server` binary, which simulates the Holo network locally for development. `holo-dev-server` serves a copy of Chaperone, the JavaScript library that connects the browser to the Holo network and manages user keys, and runs a Holochain conductor.
 Like the real Holo network, `holo-dev-server` uses `.happ` bundles, which do not include a UI.
 (The `hc` developer tool creates both a `.happ` bundle and a `.webhapp` bundle for you.)
 When you scaffold an app with the `--holo` flag, its dev environment will provide `holo-dev-server` on the command line for you.